Ensemble Kalman filter based Sequential Monte Carlo Sampler for sequential Bayesian inference: Numerical examples

 \subsection{A kinetic model of the ERK pathway}

-In the last example we consider the parameter estimation problems in kinetic models of biochemical networks.
-Estimating the kinetic parameters is an essential task in kinetic modeling of the biochemical reaction networks, including genetic regulatory networks and signal transduction pathways~\cite{quach2007estimating}.
+In the last example we consider the parameter estimation problems in the kinetic models.
+Estimating the kinetic parameters is an essential task in the modeling of the biochemical reaction networks, including genetic regulatory networks and signal transduction pathways~\cite{quach2007estimating}.
 In particular we consider the kinetic model of the Extracellular signal Regulated Kinase (ERK) pathway suppressed by Raf-1 kinase inhibitor protein (RKIP)~\cite{kwang2003mathematical,sun2008extended}.
 Here we shall omit further details of biological background of the problem and proceed directly to the mathematical formulation of the problem; readers who are interested in more application-related information may consult \cite{kwang2003mathematical,sun2008extended}.

 In this problem the mathematical model that is derived based on enzyme kinetics, and is represented by a dynamical system:

 where $\tau$ is the time, $x$ is a vector of state variables which are concentrations of metabolites, enzyme and proteins or gene expression levels, $S$ is a stoichiometric matrix that describes the biochemical transformation in a biochemical network, and $V(x)$ is the vector of reaction rates and is usually the vector of nonlinear function of the state and input variables.
 Specifically, in this ERK pathway model we have